AI-Prompt-Genius/AI-Prompt-Genius/plugin_changelog.md

 This changelog is for the Chrome extension, not the webapp.

+## v4.1.2 - May 5, 2024

+- Change content script url from chat.openai.com to chatgpt.com

 ## v4.0.6 - Jan 3, 2024
 - Fix on update advertisement